EliAndrewC/l7r/setting/budgets.md

 - **Standing investigative units** (~200-400K): Including the salt-smuggling investigative unit documented under the Imperial Revenue salt-monopoly discussion above, plus other specialized Imperial investigation units (counterfeit-currency squad, false-Imperial-credential investigators, etc.).

-**Note on the Yasuki Taka tariff-audit infrastructure**: the Imperial yoriki performing tariff audit at provincial city and capital city gates throughout the Empire are part of the Imperial Magistrate cohort, but distributed across two budget categories: the 284 IM main offices at domain capitals each include ~25 yoriki handling general judicial work AND the capital-city tariff audit, while the ~2,400 provincial-city sub-stations each include ~4-5 yoriki specifically for provincial-city tariff audit.
+**Note on the tariff-audit infrastructure**: the Imperial yoriki performing tariff audit at provincial city and capital city gates throughout the Empire are part of the Imperial Magistrate cohort, but distributed across two budget categories: the 284 IM main offices at domain capitals each include ~25 yoriki handling general judicial work AND the capital-city tariff audit, while the ~2,400 provincial-city sub-stations each include ~4-5 yoriki specifically for provincial-city tariff audit.
 Total Imperial yoriki Empire-wide across both categories: approximately 14,000-15,000.
 This is distinct from the separate waystation-yoriki cohort budgeted in the Imperial Roads line above; those waystation yoriki perform transit-stamp verification at intermediate points along the roads between cities, not point-of-sale tariff audit at city gates.
 The two cohorts (Imperial Magistrate-attached city-gate yoriki and Imperial Roads-attached waystation yoriki) are functionally and budgetarily separate.

-#### Imperial Magistrate Rank by Domain Tier
+#### Imperial magistrate rank by domain tier

 The Imperial Magistrate's personal rank is determined by the political tier of the domain they are posted to, NOT by the size of the domain's capital city: